Funekyo/Ujiki/Documents/Basics of Zen Buddhism.md

 Buddha teaches us the **dharma**.

 What *dharma* means is debated.
-It may refer to nature's law, phenomenon, or principle—my preferred translation—except when used to mean *the teaching* explicitly in the monastic code.
+It may refer to nature's law, phenomenon, or principle—except when it's used to mean *the teaching* explicitly in the monastic code.

 When asked to summarize the teaching, the Buddha reframes **dharma** in practical, affective terms: